Mays0051/Mays0051/README.md

 ## 🔭 About Me
 I explore both the **deep universe** and our **home planet** using science, data, and code.

+- 🌐 Visualizing astronomical data with HiPS (Hierarchical Progressive Surveys)
+- ☀️ Exploring solar physics (sunspots, solar corona, solar activity)
 - 🌌 Studying galaxies and the large-scale structure of the universe
-- ☀️ Exploring solar physics (sunspots, solar corona, solar activity)
 - 🌍 Working on Earth Observation using satellite data
 - 🛰️ Using ESA SNAP & QGIS for geospatial analysis
-- 🌐 Visualizing astronomical data with HiPS (Hierarchical Progressive Surveys)

 ---

 ## 🚀 Projects

 ### 🌌 Space & Cosmology
-- 🌠 Galaxy structure and evolution
-- 🌌 Cosmological simulations
-- 🪐 Dark matter research (basic level)
-- 🌐 HiPS-based sky visualization projects
+-  HiPS-based sky visualization projects

-### ☀️ Solar Physics
-- ☀️ Sunspot analysis
-- 🔥 Solar corona studies
-- 🌞 Solar activity monitoring
+- Analyze CME events using observational solar data
+- Visualize CME structures and dynamics
+- Study their potential impact on the heliosphere and Earth

 ### 🌍 Earth Observation
 - 🛰️ Satellite image processing (ESA SNAP)